OpenLiberty/open-liberty-operator/helm-charts/ibm-open-liberty/README.md

 #### Session Caching

-The option to enable session caching in the ibm-websphere-liberty helm chart has been deprecated.
+The option to enable session caching in the ibm-websphere-liberty-rhel helm chart has been deprecated.
 The option to use Hazelcast as a Session Cache provider is moved to the image layer, see [WASDev/ci.docker](https://github.com/WASdev/ci.docker).

 #### Monitoring

 Monitoring is disabled by default.
 To use monitoring, the HTTP service must be enabled.
-Also, in the Liberty server configuration, features `mpMetrics-1.1` and `monitor-1.0` must be enabled and metrics endpoint `/metrics` must be configured without authentication.
+Also, in the Liberty server configuration, features `mpMetrics-1.1` and `monitor-1.0` must be enabled and metrics endpoint `/metrics` must be configured without authentication. `mpMetrics-1.1` works with Java EE 7 features.

 When SSL is enabled, an additional service (ClusterIP type) is created using port 9080 to provide metrics data to prometheus.
 This also means the applications and other endpoints can also be accessed within the cluster on port 9080.
 When SSL is not enabled, the user-specified port of the HTTP service is used.
 If the service is exposed outside of the cluster then the unauthenticated metrics endpoint `/metrics` will be exposed as well.

 Metrics are collected by Prometheus automatically.
 Use Grafana to monitor and analyze the metrics.
+#### OpenID Connect
+Liberty can function as an OpenID Connect Client, to secure applications using OpenID Connect.
+In this case, user authentication to access secured applications is performed remotely by an OpenID Connect Provider, and the result is returned to Liberty.
+First you must obtain a client ID, client secret, and discovery URL from the provider you intend to use.
+The process for obtaining these values is provider-specific.
+Please refer to documentation of the OpenID Connect Provider you intend to use.

+Create a Kubernetes secret resource containing a key named `clientSecret` with client secret value you obtained from the OpenID Connect Provider.
+See [Creating your own Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) for more information.
+The name of the secret you created should be passed to `oidcClient.clientSecretName` parameter.

+When your Docker image contains secured applications, you can specify your provider's client parameters, then user authentication will be performed using OpenID Connect.

+For additional information about configuring and using OpenID Connect, see  [Using OpenID Connect](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_using_oidc.html).

+To use additional features beyond what are supported in this chart, your Docker image build can replace /opt/ibm/helpers/build/configuration_snippets/oidc-config.xml with a modified copy.

 #### Resource Reference